ImreOlajos/SID-Article/SID-Article.md

 clicks of the 6581 that appear when the master volume or filter- parameters are changed.

-The high nybble of this register has 3 bits that control what kind of filter to
+The high nibble of this register has 3 bits that control what kind of filter to
 use: bit 6 (value `$40`): high-pass, bit 5 (`$20`): band-pass, bit 4 (`$10`):
 low- pass.
 These modes can be combined together to form e.g. a notch-filter or a low- pass filter with brighter sound.